navy secf

 Related ArticleNavy Hull Technician (HT): Career Details

-• maintain and operate non-tactical computer systems and associated peripherals.
+They also maintain and operate non-tactical computer systems and are involved in weapons-handling functions as well.

 The Sea/Shore rotation for a Fire Control Technician (FT) is: